penguin-teal/ANSLL/standard/ANSLL/NameMangling.md

 Any other character is special and should be encoded as the following:

 - Start with `@`
-- Base 16 length of base 16 code point
+- Upper case Base 16 length of base 16 code point
-- Base 16 hexadecimal code point
+- Upper case Base 16 hexadecimal code point

 The "code point" is the code point itself and *not* its binary representation.

-For example `¡` inverted exclamation point is encoded as `@2A0`, and `ϑ` Greek theta is encoded as `@403D1`.
+For example `¡` inverted exclamation point is encoded as `@2A0`, and `ϑ` Greek theta is encoded as `@33D1`.
+Leading zeroes are trimmed.

 ### Mangled Function Name